 The Thorpe Insulation Trust lists more than 120 occupations that are at risk for asbestos exposure.
 Workers who came into contact with Thorpe Insulation asbestos may be eligible for compensation.
 The company’s products were used in a variety of industrial settings.

-Many of the occupations are in fields that include asbestos manufacturing, distribution and installation.
+Many of the at-risk occupations are in fields that include asbestos manufacturing, distribution and installation.
 Other at-risk occupations include shipyard and railroad workers.
 Additional professions include:

-The Thorpe trust (and the Pacific Insulation Company trust) manages trusts in a first-in, first-out (FIFO) progression, meaning the claims are handled in the order they are received.
-Claimants must provide documentation that includes medical records and proof of exposure.
+The Thorpe trust and the Pacific Insulation Company trust manages its claims in a first-in, first-out (FIFO) basis, meaning the requests are handled in the order they are received.

 Fill out our quick form and see if you qualify for trust fund compensationCheck Now